Signature Program: P.R.I.D.E.

 P - PUPILS We see pupils in our program as children, first, then as students who learn differently.
 Our mission is "to teach as Jesus did."

-R - RECEIVING Our PRIDE students receive individualized attention both in small groups and in the development of a Personalized Progress Plan to assist them in achieving success.
+R - RECEIVING Our PRIDE students receive individualized attention both in small groups and in the development of a Personalized Progress Plan (PPP) to assist them in achieving success.

 I - INCLUSIVE Like every Archdiocese of Baltimore Catholic School student, PRIDE students benefit from learning in a faith-filled environment.
-They work in small groups for Reading and Math instruction, yet are fully included in all other subject areas with their peers.
+They work in small groups for Reading and/or Math instruction, yet are fully included in all other subject areas with their peers.